 This means that there are no concrete rules to follow; usually, a good rule of thumb is that red wine should be uncorked at least thirty minutes to an hour before serving, in order to breathe, while white wine is best served cold.

 White wines, rosés and sparkling wines should be served between 4 oC to 10oC, so that you don’t lose their fruity aromas and flavours.
 An example is Pinot Grigio.
 The low temperatures also allow sparkling wines, like champagne, to retain their bubbles.

 Red wines, like Port, can be served at temperatures between 15oC-18oC, which emphasises the beautiful tannins in the wine.

 We’ve mentioned many wine pairings before, such as the perfect wines to accompany appetisers, but one pairing that is not ideal is wine and heat.
 In order to keep your wine in optimal condition, make sure to keep it at the right temperature at all times.
-Serve it at the right temperature and you’ll also be able to enjoy the supple and beautiful flavours and aromas of your wine collection.
+Serve it at the right temperature and you’ll also be able to enjoy the supple and beautiful flavours and aromas of your wine collection in your wine rooms.